intel/e2eAIOK/.github/pull_request_template.md

 ### Why are the changes needed?
 <!--
 Please clarify why the changes are needed.
 For instance,
-  1. If you propose a new API, clarify the use case for a new API.
+  1. If you propose a new feature/API, clarify the use case for a new feature/API.
-  2. If you fix a bug, you can clarify why it is a bug.
+  2. If you fix a bug, mark which bug being fixed.
 -->